 for all curves $\gamma$ in $\DD$, then equality holds for all curves $\gamma$.

-As it follows from the main theorem below, the induced metric on the disc for a metric minimizing embedding is $\CAT(0)$.
+As follows from the main theorem below, the induced metric on the disc for a metric-minimizing embedding is $\CAT(0)$.

-To formulate the theorem in full generality we need to extend the definition of metric minimizing maps in two ways.
-First, we will only assume continuity of $s$, so the map $s$ might not be an embedding and not necessary Lipschitz; this part is tricky --- a straightforward generalization produces a too weak condition.
-Secondly, we also have to define it with arbitrary metric spaces as targets; this part is straightforward.
+To formulate the theorem in full generality we need to extend the definition of metric-minimizing maps in two ways.
+First, we will only assume continuity of $s$, so the map $s$ might not be an embedding nor does it have to be Lipschitz; this part is tricky --- a straightforward generalization turns out to be too weak.
+Secondly, we will have to allow arbitrary metric spaces as targets; this part is straightforward.

 Let $Y$ be a metric space and $s\:\DD\to Y$ be a continuous map.
 Let $\gamma\:\SS^1\to Y$ be a closed rectifiable curve.
 We say that $s\:\DD\to Y$ \emph{spans} $\gamma$, if $s$ is an extension of $\gamma$; that is, $s|_{\SS^1}=\gamma$.